 Run the following command to verify whether Erlang is installed or not:

-Let’s start with hello world program on erlang.
-First create file helloworld.erl with following content:
+Let’s start with a hello world program on erlang.
+First, create file helloworld.erl with the following content:

 Add the following content: